agrc/Unclaimed-Property/readme.md

   }
 ```

-1. Update `deployment.yml` with the private/internal ip address of the compute vm created above.
-If it is different than what is in your `deployment.yml`, run `terraform apply` again to correct the kubernetes cluster.
+1. Update `deployment.yml` from the terraform repo with the private/internal ip address of the compute vm created above.
+If it is different than what is in your `deployment.yml`, run `kubectl apply -f deployment.yml` again to correct the kubernetes cluster.

 ### Infrastructure parts